- Oops!Something went wrong.Please try again later.

 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Abercrombie & Fitch (ANF) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at -$0.37 a share 15 days away from its upcoming earnings release on May 26, 2021.
+SolarEdge Technologies (SEDG) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.05 a share 16 days away from its upcoming earnings release on May 5, 2021.

-ANF has an Earnings ESP figure of 22.92%, which, as explained above, is calculated by taking the percentage difference between the -$0.37 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.48.
-Abercrombie & Fitch is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+SolarEdge Technologies's Earnings ESP sits at 2.73%, which, as explained above, is calculated by taking the percentage difference between the $1.05 Most Accurate Estimate and the Zacks Consensus Estimate of $1.02.
+SEDG is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.
 Check it out here >>

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 SolarEdge Technologies, Inc. (SEDG) : Free Stock Analysis Report